-It was two years or so ago when a story emerged about a would-be beauty queen recruited for Donald Trump's venerable Miss USA contest--and, among other things, asked to provide oral sex to advance her cause.
-This reminded me of my brush with the contest, before Trump took it on--back in 1974, when it was briefly based in my hometown of Niagara Falls, N.Y.
+Donald Trump refuses to let his beauty pageant past go.
+This reminds me of my only brush with a beauty contest, before Trump took it on--back in 1974, when it was briefly based in my hometown of Niagara Falls, N.Y.
 I covered the contest that year for my magazine, Crawdaddy, and wrote a much-too-long cover story, offending many in town with my pro-feminist slant.
-I think the headline was something like, "Selling Boobs to Rubes.'

 What was cool that year was that in contrast to many recent winners, the reigning Miss USA (left) was a very un-glossy, intelligent, hip young woman, who was blessed (or blessed herself) with the name Amanda Jones--as in the Rolling Stones song "Miss Amanda Jones"--marched in peace rallies, was pro-choice, and spoken out about feminism (and against the contest itself) during her year on the job.
 As she told Bob Barker on the night was crowned: "I'm not the [beauty pageant] type."
 She even on occasion asked that she be referred to as "Ms. USA."
 Imagine that today.